 The highly sensitive brain, for example, shows higher-than-typical levels of activity in areas related to calmness, hormonal balance, self-control, and even self-reflective thinking (the ability to process one’s own actions and feelings and come to deeper conclusions about them).
 These go hand in hand with the greater level of empathy and depth of processing that define high sensitivity.
 All of these are either positive, useful traits or can be good or bad depending on the situation.

-High Sensitivity Is Unrelated to Other Disorders
+High Sensitivity Is Unrelated to Mental Health Disorders, Too

 Acevedo and her colleagues delved into these disorders, too — and it turns out that none of them are connected to high sensitivity.